GSA/digitalcorps.gsa.gov/_fellows/2022/jonathan-hart.md

 university: San Diego Mesa College
 region: west
 bio_short: Data scientist with a background in biochemistry.
-fun_fact: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut quis nostrud laboris. nisi ut aliquip ex ea commodo consequat.
+why: "During the first few months of 2020, my research institute was closed, and I volunteered to do COVID-19 research in a laboratory.
+I felt like we were tackling big problems to benefit society.
+When the time came to look for a new position, I came across the U.S. Digital Corps.
+It was outside of my field, but I have experience in data science.
+USDC is open to those who have taken a nontraditional path, and I was excited to see how fellows' projects will impact society."
+fun_fact: Jonathan loves to hike and has climbed the highest mountain in the continental United States (Mt.
+Whitney in California).
+The last major mountain he's been up is Mt.
+Emei in China.
+Climbing all 5 of the Taoist sacred mountains in China is on his bucket list.
 tags: ['west', '2022','Data_Science_And_Analytics']
 track: ['Data Science And Analytics']
 ---

-During the first few months of 2020, my research institute was closed, and I volunteered to do COVID-19 research in a laboratory.
-I felt like we were tackling big problems to benefit society.
-When the time came to look for a new position, I came across the U.S. Digital Corps.
-It was outside of my field, but I have experience in data science.
-The USDC is open to those who have taken a nontraditional path, and I can see how the projects will impact society.
+Jonathan has taken an non-traditional path in becoming a data scientist.
+Originally trained as a biochemist, he studied data science to understand the deluge of data coming from next-generation sequencing and proteomics experiments.
+As a staff scientist at Scripps Research, he supported researchers’ genomics experiments to yield insights into oncology research.
+In addition, he has developed hardware and software infrastructure and data pipelines to efficiently mine the mountain of publicly-available cancer datasets to discover new regulatory genes.
+His research has been published in leading journals and presented at major conferences.
+In addition to research, Jonathan enjoys teaching and has had the opportunity to mentor several aspiring scientists through Scripps’ high school internship program.

+Jonathan earned a B.S. from Cal Poly, San Luis Obispo, and a Ph.D. from Caltech, both in Chemistry.
+He was the recipient of an National Cancer Institute Research Specialist Award grant and is a member of the American Association for Cancer Research.
+A lifelong learner, he has recently graduated with an A.A. in Chinese from Mesa College and continues to learn Chinese.